vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

  ```

 ### Calculating Lasso length
-calculate_lasso_length() calculates the total length of the drawn lasso based on the sum of distances between consecutive points.
+calculate_lasso_length() calculates the total length of the drawn Lasso based on the sum of distances between consecutive points.
 ```
     def interpolate_lasso_segments(self):
         """Interpolate points along the lasso to achieve the desired number of segments."""